liedekef/events-made-easy/readme.txt

 After the installation, Events Made Easy add a top level "Events" menu to your Wordpress Administration.

 *  The *Events* page lets you manage your events.
 The *Add new* page lets you insert a new event.
-   Generic EME settings concerning RSVP mails and templates can be overriden per event.
+   Generic EME settings concerning RSVP emails and templates can be overriden per event.
 *  The *Locations* page lets you add, delete and edit locations directly.
 Locations are automatically added with events if not present, but this interface lets you customise your locations data and add a picture.
 *  The *Categories* page lets you add, delete and edit categories (if Categories are activated in the Settings page).
 *  The *Holidays* page is used to define and manage holiday lists used in a calendar
 *  The *Custom fields* page lets you manage custom fields that can be used for events, locations, people, members, memberships and RSVP definitions
-*  The *Template* page lets you manage templates for events, memberships, mails, pdf creation, ...
+*  The *Template* page lets you manage templates for events, memberships, emails, pdf creation, ...
 *  The *Discounts* page lets you manage discounts and discount groups used in RSVP or membership definitions
 *  The *People* page serves as a gathering point for the information about the people who booked a space for one of your events or for members personal info.
    It can also be used to add custom info for a person based on the group he's in, so as to reflect the structure of an organization or just store extra info